 For decades, humans have been conscious including salmon in their diets to ensure they gain numerous benefits.
 Now, it has become a top trend to give dogs salmon oil, too.

-Omega 3 is one of the essential fatty acids for dogs.
-It is essential because dogs are unable to produce these fatty acids in their bodies.
+Omega 3 is one of the essential fatty acids for dogs because dogs are unable to produce these fatty acids in their bodies.